-- Comprehension of visual-spatial relationships.
+Comprehension of visual-spatial relationships.

-- Reading and understanding the medical literature and the patient’s chart; and
+  - Reading and understanding the medical literature and the patient’s chart.

   - Learning, measuring, calculating, retrieving, prioritizing, analyzing, organizing, assimilating, integrating, and synthesizing technically detailed and complex information and applying this information appropriately.

-In the first year of the program, all PA students are required to attend all classes and educational sessions, master physical examinations skills, complete all laboratory exercises, attend assigned patient interactions, and complete BLS.
+  In the first year of the PA Program, all PA students are required to attend all classes and educational sessions, master physical examinations skills, complete all laboratory exercises, attend assigned patient interactions, and complete BLS.
 ACLS will be completed during orientation to the clinical year.
 In the clinical year, students must successfully complete all assigned rotations, which may include extended hours of instructions, evenings, nights, and weekends.
 Students must be able to transport themselves to all training sites.
 It is the responsibility of each applicant to affirm that they meet these technical standards upon entrance to the Physician Assistant Program.
 During enrollment, the program’s Promotion, Retention, and Disciplinary (PRD) committee will monitor students for continuing compliance with technical standards.
 The faculty of the Physician Assistant Program recognizes its responsibility to present candidates for the MSPAS degree who have the knowledge and skills to function in a wide variety of clinical situations and to render a broad spectrum of patient care.

   American Disabilities Act